mjameer/springboot-virtual-threads/README.md

 This also means that the virtual threads are not being pooled  like platform threads as expected for every request.

-Spring Boot is creating a new virtual thread, executing the user request and then terminating the virtual thread.
+Spring Boot creates a new virtual thread, executing the user request and then terminating the virtual thread.

 Now, this is not a surprise.
 As we already know this.